Parth099/College-Notes/CompSci/CIS3605 - Introduction to Digital Forensics/Week 5/Activity  Imaging, Wipe, and Hash - ppatel.md

 parth@parth-HP-Laptop-15-dy1xxx:~/Desktop/3605-wipe-hash$ mkdir ../3605-wipe-hash-out
 ```

-1. Create workspace and a file (was used for a homework)
+1. Create workspace and a file (was used for a prev homework)
-2. display size of said file (20k)
+2. display size of said file
-3. generate output folder to store dc3dd output
+3. generate output folder to store dc3dd output(s)

 ### Mount
 ```bash session